Ways to help

-So here I am.
-31 years of age.
-‘It is in full swing’ as they say and is continuing to develop.
+So here I am, ‘It is in full swing’ as they say and is continuing to develop.
 All I will say is; yes it sucks, hugely, but I will not allow it to completely destroy my life – even if I do end up in a wheelchair sooner than expected.
 Accepting it, adapting and learning from it, as well as educating others is why I am here to ring-fence fundraising into vital research and get clinical trials supported, started and completed.

 I endeavor throughout the rest of my life journey living with FSHD to inform and support you and your loved ones too.

 Will you support me and the cause of Alexandra’s Family Fund for FSHD?
 If that answer is a yes and you would like to support me and my cause, you can do so by donating directly to my family fund.
 To do so you will need to click on the JustGiving link just below, to ensure that your donations go straight to Alexandra’s Family Fund for FSHD.
 The Donate Now button at the top will go straight to the Charity and will not directly go to my family fund.

 You can follow Alexandra’s Family Fund for FSHD’s journey through their Facebook Page.